Jim Fitzpatrick (artist): Career

 In 2011, Fitzpatrick announced that he intended to copyright the iconic red and black Che Guevara graphic.
 He cited "crass commercial" use of the image for his decision and planned to hand over the copyright and all rights, in perpetuity, to the family of Guevara in Cuba.
 The image remains available for free through Fitzpatrick's website for non-commercial usage.
 An Post released a stamp featuring Fitzpatrick's image of Guevara in 2017 to mark 50 years since its publication.

+In June 2023, Fitzpatrick released Ancient Ireland, Land of Legend, his first portfolio in 40 years.